kotenevmatvei/attachment-style/README.md

 - dashboard representing the global results based on a few demographic features

 Above all, however, this is just a coding exercise for myself.
-I wanted to see if one could use Dash Plotly to build a full fledged interactive website.
+I wanted to see if one could use Dash Plotly to build a full-fledged interactive website.
 It is by no means the right tool for the job, but it is fun to see what it is, in principle, capable of.

 ToDos: